 Take a day trip to Vintgar Gorge, Lake Bohinj or Triglav National Park.
 If you have more time, I recommend taking a day trip from Bled to nearby Vintgar (roughly 12km north) or Lake Bohinj (roughly 30km west).
 Organised day tours are available from Bled if you don’t have your own car – but it’s also an option to cycle.

 → Check out this post for more great things to do in Bled.

 Here are some helpful websites and resources you can use to organise your trip to Slovenia.

 – Find affordable flights to Slovenia on Kiwi.com, a booking site that mixes and matches airlines to find the best route (there’s a money back guarantee if you miss a connection).

 – Use iVisa to check if you need a tourist visa for Slovenia and apply for an expedited visa online.

-– Find the best hotel deals in Slovenia on Booking.com, or find a unique Airbnb.
-If it’s your first time on Airbnb, sign up here to receive a 55 AUD credit towards your first booking.
+– Find the best hotel deals in Slovenia on Booking.com, or make yourself at home in a unique Airbnb.

 – Use Discover Cars to find the best price on a rental car in Slovenia.